peteh/smrt-chatbot/readme.md

 You can use the rest command directly or add scripts to send to specific groups.

-To create a script add a new one under Settings - Automations & Scenes - Scripts.
+To create a script, add a new one under Settings - Automations & Scenes - Scripts.

 ```yml
 alias: Send Chat Notification